 5. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

-Other control processes are IT driven and the in-house information technology capabilities ensure that due flexibility available in the system to further strengthen controls as the case may be.
-Your management appreciates the need to remain efficient in their workings and recognizes its responsibility in establishing controls as also effectively implementing them and monitoring their effectiveness on a periodic basis.
+Other control processes are IT driven and the in-house information technology capabilities ensure that due flexibility is available in the system to further strengthen controls as the case may be.
+Your management appreciates the need to remain efficient workings and recognized their responsibility in establishing controls as also effectively implementing them and monitoring their effectiveness on a periodic basis.

 6. DISCUSSION ON FINANCIAL PERFORMANCE W.R.T OPERATIONAL PERFORMANCE